-While you are registered for your internship, you will also be taking the following classes.
-These classes are designed to enhance your internship experience and will be completed mostly independently and on-line.
+While the student is registered for the internship, the student will also be taking the following classes.
+These classes are designed to enhance the internship experience and will be completed mostly independently and online.

-EDUC 610 - Collaboration with Diverse Stakeholders will have you completing three projects designed to help you learn about the communities your school serves, the community agencies that serve your students, and school and family communication.
+EDUC 610 - Collaboration with Diverse Stakeholders will have students complete three projects designed to help them learn about the communities their schools serve, the community agencies that serve their students, and school and family communication.

-EDUC 611 - Special Program Leadership will allow you to investigate in depth a leadership role that interests you.
-You will prepare a case study about that role while you are completing your internship.
+EDUC 611 - Special Program Leadership will allow students to investigate in depth a leadership role that interests them.
+Students will prepare a case study about that role while completing their internship.
 Both of these classes will have seminar time which will be coordinated with internship seminars.